Zomojo/compiletools/README.ct-cake.rst

-ct-cake generates the header dependencies for the "main.cpp" file you specify at the command line by either examining the "#include" lines in the source code or by executing "gcc -MM -MF".
-For each header file found in the source file, it looks for an underlying implementation (cpp) file with the same name, and adds that implementation file to the build.  ct-cake also reads the first 8KB of each file for special comments that indicate needed link and compile flags.
+ct-cake generates the header dependencies for the "main.cpp" file you specify at the command line by either examining the "#include" lines in the source code (or by executing "gcc -MM -MF" if you use the --preprocess flag).
+For each header file found in the source file, it looks for an underlying implementation (c,cpp,cc,cxx,etc) file with the same name, and adds that implementation file to the build.  ct-cake also reads the first 8KB of each file for special comments that indicate needed link and compile flags.
 Then it recurses through the dependencies of the cpp file, and uses this spidering to generate complete dependency information for the application.
 A Makefile is generated and finally